 In the future, you may need to install expansion cards.
-The motherboard has five PCI slots, one Accelerated Graphics Port (AGP) Pro slot, and a Wi-Fi slot.
+The motherboard has five PCI slots and one Accelerated Graphics Port (AGP) slot.
 The following sub-sections describe the slots and the expansion cards that they support.

 Make sure to unplug the power cord before adding or removing expansion cards.
 Failure to do so may cause you physical injury and damage motherboard components.